rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Let us choose what is right; let us know among ourselves what is good. ^3404

-For Job has said, I am in the right, and God has taken away my right; ^3405
+For Job has said, 'I am in the right, and God has taken away my right; ^3405

-in spite of my right I am counted a liar; my wound is incurable, though I am without transgression. ^3406
+in spite of my right I am counted a liar; my wound is incurable, though I am without transgression.' ^3406

 What man is like Job, who drinks up scoffing like water, ^3407

 who travels in company with evildoers and walks with wicked men? ^3408

-For he has said, It profits a man nothing that he should take delight in God. ^3409
+For he has said, 'It profits a man nothing that he should take delight in God.' ^3409

-Therefore, hear me, you men of understanding : far be it from God that he should do wickedness, and from the Almighty that he should do wrong. ^3410
+Therefore, hear me, you men of understanding: far be it from God that he should do wickedness, and from the Almighty that he should do wrong. ^3410

 For according to the work of a man he will repay him, and according to his ways he will make it befall him. ^3411